HolovisSoftwareDev/react-native-svg-transformer-fix-expo/README.md

 ## how to configure

- Install the module to your expo project using npm or yarn
+ After installing the react-native-svg-transformer module and configuring it correctly, install the module to your expo project using npm or yarn

  ```
  yarn add lucassouza16/react-native-svg-transformer-fix-expo#latest